amysews/nc-news-fe/README.md

 ### Environment Setup

-The following tools are required to run this API locally.
+The following tools are required to run this locally.
 Links to guides have been provided to help with installation where required:

 * npm - [installation guide](https://www.npmjs.com/get-npm)
 * Node.js - [installation guide](https://nodejs.org/en/download/package-manager/)